kyma-incubator/compass/README-PoC.md

 }
 ```

-Result: Only one resolver will be triggered (1 request).
+Result: Only one resolver will be triggered: applications (once) (1 request).

 Next, run this query: